SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

     Click the **Create new Report** link.
     <img class="my-3" src="/images/reports.png"/>

+2. Select the type of report from the _Report Type_ menu at the top of the page.
+The report type dictates the type of forecast that will be analyzed in the report.
+Each forecast type (deterministic, event, and probabilistic) will have different available metrics.
+Event forecasts do not support reference forecasts or uncertainty.

-2. Enter the report name and a start and end for the period to analyze.
+3. Enter the report name and a start and end for the period to analyze.
-    To pairs of Observations and Forecasts, start by selecting a Site.
+    Create pairs of Observations and Forecasts by following these steps:
+    - Select whether to compare the forecast to an Aggregate or Observation using the 'Compare Forecast to' field.
+    - If comparing the Forecast to an Observation, select a Site.
 The forecast field will populate with a list of forecasts located at the site.
-Selecting a forecast will populate the observation field with observations field with observations that match the forecast's site and variable.
-Click the **Add Forecast, Observation pair** button.
+    - Select a Forecast.
+The Observation (or Aggregate) and Reference Forecast fields will be populated with options that match the forecast's site or aggregate and variable.
+    - Select an Observation or Aggregate.
+    - (Optional) Select a Reference Forecast.
+Specifying a reference forecast is only required when calculating the [forecast skill](/metrics/#s) metric, and are not applicable for event forecasts.
+    - Choose how to define uncertainty.
+You may choose to ignore uncertainty, use the uncertainty value defined for the observation or provide your own value.
+The default option is to ignore uncertainty.
+Uncertainty cannot be defined for event forecasts.
+    - Click the **Add Forecast, Observation pair**.

     Multiple Pairs can be added by repeating this process.
-Pairs can be removed by clicking the 'x' on the right side of the forecast & observation table.
+Pairs can be removed by clicking the red 'remove' link on the right side of the forecast & observation box.

      <img class="my-3" src="/images/report_form.png"/>

     After clicking submit, you will be returned to the report listing page where you will see the newly created report with a status of **pending**.
-The Arbiter will process the report and then set its status to **complete**.
+The Arbiter will process the report and then set its status to **complete** or **failed**.
 You may then view the web version of the report.
+Failed reports will contain an error message about the failure.